 - sciences, health sciences, engineering and technology

 they cover topics such as academic writing and writing about the 'gap' in the literature.
 The series Thesis writing and publishing (Social sciences, humanities and business) looks at the whole spectrum of writing your thesis across a number of individual workshops.

 University-wide workshops (all disciplines) include Communicating your research to the public which looks beyond just writing the thesis.

 International students for whom English is an additional language (and other students) may attend English for research writing workshops to help with English for research writing, language for developing a thesis argument and other aspects of academic writing.

-Online resources are integrated under Continuing your degree and Completing your degree (Research Education Support Activities).
-If you select the category Writing your thesis and publishing, you will see links to online workshops and resources.
+If you select the category Writing your thesis and exegesis, you will see links to online workshops and resources.